 Every teacher who has spelled out clear instructions only to have hands raise and the inevitable “uh, what do we do now?” knows that learning listening and speaking skills are both crucial in the early years of elementary school.
 Listening, speaking, reading, and writing all come together as children develop their relationship with the English language and their communication skills.

 But how do you teach vital listening for learning skills?
 You can’t exactly pry open those little ears!
 And for that matter, how do you teach your students when to speak up and how to communicate their needs properly?
-Here are some great tips to help you help your students!

 How to Teach Listening and Speaking